 |Subtype||Medullary thyroid |

-Pathogenic variants in RET are inherited in an autosomal dominant pattern, meaning that children of a mutation carrier each have a 50% risk to inherit the mutation and associated cancer risks.
-Notably, women and men both have the RET gene and have the same chances to inherit and pass down mutations in this gene.
+Pathogenic variants in RET are inherited in an autosomal dominant pattern, meaning that children of someone who carries a pathogenic variant each have a 50% risk to inherit the variant and associated cancer risks.
+Notably, women and men both have the RET gene and have the same chances to inherit and pass down variants in this gene.
 Therefore, both sides of the family are important when assessing inherited risk.
 However, the associated cancers and lifetime risks are different between men and women.

 A diagnosis of MEN2 is made if your personal or family history meets established clinical criteria (based on medical history, physical examination, and family history) that has been evaluated by a provider who is familiar with MEN2.
 Some red flags in a family history that can increase the chance for MEN2 are: